-Important note: High school students who are interested in applying for the Conditional Admission to Pharmacy (CAP) program should refer to the CAP section of this website.
+Important note: High school students who are interested in applying for Conditional Admission to Pharmacy (CAP) status should refer to the CAP section of this website.

 The entry-to-practice Doctor of Pharmacy (PharmD) is a second-entry program requiring that students complete a specific set of courses at the university level prior to entering the Pharmacy program.
 In order to complete the required courses you will normally need to have been enrolled in a university-level undergraduate Bachelor of Science (BSc) program.

 The courses required for admission provide a foundation of knowledge that the Pharmacy program builds upon.

 Students can complete the course requirements at any accredited university.
 No preference will be given to Waterloo students.
 Students planning to apply from another university are required to ensure that the courses taken are equivalent to those listed below.
 To confirm course equivalency, prospective applicants are strongly advised to E-mail us at email@example.com.

 Due to the rigorous nature of the Pharmacy academic program, the Pharmacy Admissions Committee prefers applicants to show evidence of taking a full course load (five courses per term) during their previous or current BSc studies.